-I focus on creating spirituality in every day life, with meditation and yoga being a part of that practice.
-I believe that when we make spirituality a priority, it transforms our lives.
+I focus on creating a daily meditation practice.
+I believe that when we make meditation a priority and consistent practice, it transforms our lives.
 By having a greater sense of calmness, expanded awareness, and higher consciousness, we begin to live differently and approach our lives from a deeper level.
 Our focus shifts to becoming the best version of ourselves that we can be in every circumstance, thereby letting go of the things that hold us back.

 All of my posts on the website come from direct experience, meaning I practice everything I write about and have only come to understand it through my own application of it.

 What does your spiritual practice look like these days?